rsmolarz/MarketAgent/replit.md

 ### Core Application Stack
 - **Backend Framework**: Flask with SQLAlchemy ORM for database operations
-- **Database**: SQLite for development with PostgreSQL support for production
+- **Database**: PostgreSQL for both development and production environments
 - **Web Interface**: HTML templates with Bootstrap for responsive UI and JavaScript for real-time updates
 - **Task Scheduling**: APScheduler for background agent execution with configurable intervals
+- **Health Monitoring**: Multi-endpoint health checks for deployment systems and monitoring

 ### Agent Architecture
 - **Base Agent Pattern**: All agents inherit from `BaseAgent` class providing standardized interface for plan/act/reflect operations